awsdocs/amazon-s3-developer-guide/doc_source/delete-or-empty-bucket.md

 **Note**
 You cannot remove objects from a bucket with versioning enabled\.
 Amazon S3 adds a delete marker when you delete an object, which is what this command will do\.
 For more information about versioning, see [Using Versioning](Versioning.md)\.

-To empty a bucket with versioning enabled, you have the following options:
-+ Delete the bucket programmatically using the AWS SDK\.
-+ Use the bucket's lifecycle configuration to request that Amazon S3 delete the objects\.
-+ Use the Amazon S3 console\.
-For more information, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ### Empty a Bucket: Using Lifecycle Configuration<a name="empty-bucket-lifecycle"></a>

 You can configure lifecycle on your bucket to expire objects and request that Amazon S3 delete expired objects\.
 You can add lifecycle configuration rules to expire all or a subset of objects with a specific key name prefix\.
 For example, to remove all objects in a bucket, you can set lifecycle rule to expire objects one day after creation\.

 If your bucket has versioning enabled, you can also configure the rule to expire noncurrent objects\.

-**Warning**
-After your objects expire, Amazon S3 deletes the expired objects\.
-If you just want to empty the bucket and not delete it, make sure you remove the lifecycle configuration rule you added to empty the bucket so that any new objects you create in the bucket will remain in the bucket\.
+To fully empty the contents of a versioning enabled bucket, you will need to configure an expiration policy on both current and noncurrent objects in the bucket\.

 For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md) and [Configuring Object Expiration](lifecycle-expire-general-considerations.md)\.